zloirock/core-js/docs/features/es-standard/symbol.md

 for (let key in object2) console.log(key); // nothing
 ```

-- Currently, `core-js` not adds setters to `Object.prototype` for well-known symbols for correct work something like `Symbol.iterator in foo`.
+- Currently, Core-JS not adds setters to `Object.prototype` for well-known symbols for correct work something like `Symbol.iterator in foo`.
 It can cause problems with their enumerability.
 - Some problems possible with environment exotic objects (for example, IE `localStorage`).